jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Import-Private-Image.md

 ## View and Test Image
 After the import image request is submitted, you can immediately see the specific progress via the proportion in the "Status" attribute in the Console Private Image List Page/Details.

+As the system disk function of Cloud Disk Service in cn-north-1 is in the greyscale open period, if you cannot view imported disk images of cloud disk systems in the private image list, please open tickets to apply for permissions.

 If the image is found at "Creating 0%" for a long time when searched, it is possible that there are too much import image requests, so your request is at queuing status, then you can call [Image Import Task Search](https://docs.jdcloud.com/en/virtual-machines/api/imagetasks?content=API) APIs through openAPI to know more detailed task progress.